nocksock/kloen/README.md

 ## Usage / Quick Start

+Kloen is a signals library.

-Kloen is using [alien-signals]'s reactivity system under the hood.
-The surface API is *mostly* the same as in the original, with some differences in order to be able to provide some utility functions and enable a few usage patterns.
+It uses [alien-signals]'s reactivity system under the hood and surface API is *mostly* the same.
+However, some differences exist in order to be able to provide some utility functions and enable a few neat usage patterns.

 ```js
 import { signal, update, computed, mutate } from "https://esm.sh/kloen"